-Percequisite: one course in philosophy or permission of instructor.
+AUGUSTINE3 credits Prerequisite: Permission of instructor.
 An in depth examination of the philosophy of St. Augustine covering his contributions in metaphysics, epistemology, ethics, political theory, and philosophical theology.

-20TH CENTURY ANALYTIC PHILOSOPHY
+518 20TH CENTURY ANALYTIC PHILOSOPHY

-Prerequisite: one course in philosophy or permission of instructor.
+Prerequisite: Permission of instructor.
 Study of ideal and ordinary language movements in 20th Century British and American philosophy.
 Deals with such figures as Russell, Carnap, Ayer, Moore, Wittgenstein, Ryle and Austen.